grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 - Footnote on dashboard was not centered.
 This was achieved with using the correct grid option from Bootstraap (fixed).
 - Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
 Aspect ratio strategy was not a successful approach to scale them up at once (fixed when added as images).
 - WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (fixed).
 Centering WordMap remains pending to be address.
 - Facebook embeeded videos are loading are taking very long time to load in the REDUCE TAB (fixed).
-Error in the console needs to be further explored however all videos are reachable and react to play/pause.
+Error in the console was found when uploading more than one video.
+Still needs to be further explored however all videos are reachable and react to play/pause.
 - Charts delay a few seconds to load.